beakbahama/log/docs/stress.md

         - *"When you get a really cool idea, do you ever feel a funny tingle anywhere in your face?"*
         Listen to their words and watch their non-verbal cues.
 Their answers may surprise you.

+> [!IMPORTANT]
+>
+> #### A Note on Observing Children with Profound Care
+>
+> This invitation to observe comes with a profound responsibility.
+The goal is connection and understanding, which can only flourish in an environment of absolute safety.
+A child's first and most sacred priority is to protect their own inner world.
+>
+> It can be helpful to keep in mind a few core principles:
+>
+> - **Hesitation is a Signal:** A child who is hesitant, changes the subject, or says "I don't know" is communicating a clear boundary.
+The most powerful way to build trust is to honor that signal immediately and gracefully, without pressure.
+The goal is to make them feel safe, not to get an answer.
+>
+> - **Truth Requires Safety:** A child living in a stressful environment may have learned that it is safer to hide their experience than to risk upsetting a caregiver.
+Their response is often a reflection of the safety they feel in the moment, not necessarily the full truth of their experience.
+>
+> - **This is the Beginning of a Long Journey:** Whatever the outcome of an initial observation—whether a child is open, silent, or resistant—it is simply a single data point.
+The ultimate goal is to cultivate a relationship of such profound trust, over time, that all people, especially children, feel free to share the truth of their inner lives.
+This process begins with honoring the sacred space of their autonomy.

 - **Observing Family Pets:** While they can't speak, our animal companions communicate through their bodies.
 Watch them closely during moments of stress or excitement (e.g., when you're about to go for a walk, or during a thunderstorm).
     - Do you ever see them scratch or rub a specific spot on the top of their head with a hind paw?
     - Notice their jaw.
 Can you see the difference between a tense, "hard" jaw when they are on alert, versus a soft, relaxed "loose" jaw when they are deeply asleep or content?